Get a property report and suburb profile for any property in Carnegie

 Carnegie rental market trends

 The rental market in Carnegie has shown stability for houses, with rents remaining unchanged at $650 per week over the past year.
-In contrast, unit rents have experienced a notable increase of 11.1%, reaching $550 per week.
-This growth in unit rents reflects a rising demand for more affordable living options in this well-connected suburb, making it an attractive choice for both renters and investors.
+In contrast, unit rents have experienced a significant increase of 10%, reaching $550 per week.
+This growth in unit rents reflects a strong demand for more affordable living options in this vibrant suburb, making it an attractive choice for both renters and investors.

 Suburbs near Carnegie